rethinkdb/rethinkdb-java/README.md

 ```

 You should note that there's a `gradle.properties` in this repository, but you shouldn't add the above into it,
 otherwise your credentials can be checked back into git.
+Create the `confidential.properties` file, which is added into
-Create the file in the `.gradle` folder to prevent accidents.
+`.gitignore`, or create the file in the `.gradle` folder, in order to prevent accidents.

 You'll need to add your gpg signing key id and keyring file.
 Usually, the keyring file is located at`~/.gnupg/secring.gpg`,
 but Gradle won't expand home-dirs in the config file so you have to put the absolute path to your keyring file.